 Four Days Ago…

 She traveled by the highway, staying out of sight but keeping the sound of traffic within hearing distance.
 The sun was beginning to set when she came to a gas station.
 The parking lot was mostly empty except for a semi parked by the gas pumps and a Ford pickup encrusted with rust and dirt.
-Her legs burned and her ankles were swollen.
+Her legs burned and one of her ankles was starting to swell.
 Her shirt stuck to her back and shoulders, drenched in sweat.
 Her injured shoulder, the one the shadowy apparition scratched, afflicted her with a different kind of burning than her overused muscles.
 It was inflamed and itchy.
 Maybe she should have swallowed her pride and allowed Rush to heal her.

 It was too late now.
 Rush and the other changelings were long gone.